 Spirit is one of the two Mars rovers that NASA launched in 2003 as part of the agency's $800 million Mars Exploration Rover (MER) mission.
 Spirit arrived at the Red Planet in January 2004, tasked with figuring out if life could ever have existed on Mars, learning about the Red Planet's current and past climate, and characterizing Martian geology.

 The promised warranty on Spirit was 90 Martian days, or sols, but the rover ended up lasting more than 2,200 sols, or 2,266 Earth days.
 Spirit stopped communicating with Earth on March 22, 2010, after it got stuck in a sand trap.
-(Spirit's twin rover, Opportunity, operated longer and was active at least as late as June 2018, until it was unable to charge its batteries due to a sandstorm.
-NASA is continuing its efforts to get in contact with the rover.)
+(Spirit's twin rover, Opportunity, operated until June 2018, until it was unable to charge its batteries due to a dust storm.
+NASA declared Oppy dead in February 2019.)

 Spirit's explorations provided scientists a remarkable glimpse into Mars' early and wet history.